WHY SPONSORSHIP STRATEGY?

 Sponsorship doesn’t work . . . if there’s no strategy to guide it.

-While I knew the answer, I wasn’t sure if others shared the marketing manager’s opinion in the broader marketing community. was sure that sharing thimportance of sponsorship strategy would benefit brands, properties or anyone interested in sponsorship.
-In fact, it inspired me, in 2019, to write a book focused on sponsorship strategy.
+While I knew the answer, I wasn’t sure if others shared the marketing manager’s opinion in the broader marketing community. was sure that sharing thimportance of sponsorship strategy would benefit brands, properties, or anyone interested in sponsorship.
+It inspired me, in 2019, to write a book focused on sponsorship strategy.

 I knew a book on strategy would provide value to the reader.
 For any business pursuit, “a strategy is necessary because the future is unpredictable.”
 For sponsorship, strategy drives success because it promotes clarity, guides planning, and ensures effective execution.